IvanMaxwell/python_projects/djanjo/django.md

 ---

-Sure!
  Here's a **concise algorithm-style breakdown** of the Django Pages App project setup using class-based views and templates:

----

 ### **Algorithm: Build a Django Pages App**